-Requests to be out of the residence hall and off-campus after curfew should be made at least 24 hours in advance from the dean of students.
-All requests are granted at the discretion of the dean.
+Requests to be out of the residence hall and off-campus after curfew should be made at least 24 hours in advance to the Dean of Students.
+All requests are granted at the discretion of the Dean.
 Multiple factors-including chapel attendance, general behavior, room checks and academic grades can be considered when granting or denying permission for extended curfew.

-Extended curfew is generally allowed for emergencies or extenuating circumstances only; on no evening, including Friday, will curfew be extended past 1 a.m.
-Extended curfew for work may be granted only for one hour past curfew on any night with advance permission of the dean of students, and will not be extended on a regular basis for that reason.
+• Extended curfew is generally allowed for emergencies or extenuating circumstances only; on no evening, including Friday, will curfew be extended past 1 a.m.
+Extended curfew for work may be granted only for one hour past curfew on any night with advance permission of the Dean of Students, and will not be extended on a regular basis for that reason.